-In 2018, the city performed a tree canopy assessment, analyzing the tree canopy using Light Detection and Ranging (LIDAR) satellite imagery.
-The overall canopy was estimated to be 37 percent, with a significant range in canopy coverage between Bellevue's single-family neighborhoods and mixeduse and commercial areas.
-Downtown and BelRed have the lowest tree canopy coverage, while Bridle Trails and Cougar Mountain/Lakemont have the highest coverage.
+In 2018, the city performed a tree canopy assessment, analyzing the tree canopy using LIDAR satellite imagery.
+The overall canopy was estimated to be 37 percent, with a significant range in canopy coverage between Bellevue's single-family neighborhoods and mixed-use and commercial areas.
+Downtown and BelRed have the lowest tree canopy coverage, and Bridle Trails and Cougar Mountain/Lakemont have the highest coverage.

-Bellevue uses a variety of techniques to assess stream health indicators--such as water quality, stream flow, and diversity of organisms in the stream.
-The city is also in the middle of a comprehensive stream health assessment to help inform planning and investments around improving our streams.
-Bellevue's streams connect to our larger water bodies and many of our streams are fish-bearing.
-Bellevue's natural environment is connected to the greater Puget Sound ecosystem and we have an important role to play in preserving and restoring our streams and water bodies.
+The health of Bellevue's streams is assessed using a variety of techniques to assess water quality, flow, and diversity of organisms in the stream.
+The city is also in the middle of a comprehensive stream health assessment, to help inform planning and investments around improving our streams.
+Bellevue's streams connect to our larger water bodies, and many of our streams are fish-bearing.
+Bellevue's natural environment is connected to the greater Puget Sound ecosystem, and we have an important role to play in preserving and restoring our streams and water bodies.

-The city has a long history of preserving and restoring our natural environment and has taken the following significant steps:
+The city has a long history of acting to preserve and restore our natural environment, and has taken the following significant steps: